-When will the RCM program start?
+When DID the RCM program start?

-Who will be included in the program?
+Who IS included in the program?

-Reemployment Case Management represents a substantial change in Iowa’s approach to unemployment, but RCM participation will not apply uniformly to all Iowa workers because circumstances differ from person to person.
+Reemployment Case Management represents a substantial change in Iowa’s approach to unemployment, but RCM participation does not apply uniformly to all Iowa workers because circumstances differ from person to person.
 For example, members of labor unions will be excluded from the program, per Iowa law.

-Meetings between Career Planners and claimants will involve reviewing the unemployment claim, discussing work search requirements, and reviewing previous reemployment activities.
-Career Planners also will discuss the importance of resume building, provide sample resumes, and share available reemployment services such as workshops, job fairs, registered apprenticeships, etc. They will connect unemployment claimant to any other applicable service depending on the client’s skills, ability, and situation.
+Meetings between Career Planners and claimants involve reviewing the unemployment claim, discussing work search requirements, and reviewing previous reemployment activities.
+Career Planners also discuss the importance of resume building, provide sample resumes, and share available reemployment services such as workshops, job fairs, registered apprenticeships, etc. They will connect unemployment claimant to any other applicable service depending on the client’s skills, ability, and situation.

 Career Planners will begin reaching out during the first week claimants file for unemployment benefits.
 These phone calls may come without advanced notice, so it is important for claimants to follow up as soon as possible once contact has been made.
 Failure to engage with Career Planners could result in your unemployment claim being locked or frozen until the proper information is provided.